ericpriceco/ericpriceco.github.io/content/posts/2025-12-22-eks-pod-identity.md

 The annotation is no longer needed.
 The Pod Identity Agent uses the association defined in Terraform to determine which role to assume.

-4. **External Secrets Operator**: If using External Secrets Operator, update your SecretStore to remove the IRSA-specific configuration.
-The operator will automatically use Pod Identity when configured.

 ## Verification

 After applying your changes, verify the association is working: